 *Results of COVID Testing at Tomah Health can also be obtained via our MyChart program.
 CLICK HERE

 Tomah Health COVID-19 Safety Measures

-NO Visitors allowed in our hospital Emergency and Urgent Care Departments, Infusion Services and Surgical Dept. and our Warrens Clinic (101 Unity Dr., Warrens)
+One visitor (18 yrs +) in our hospital Emergency and Urgent Care Departments, Infusion Services and Surgical Dept. and our Warrens Clinic (101 Unity Dr., Warrens)

 (Visitors must remain in the patient’s room and are not allowed to other parts of the hospital or leave Tomah Health and return later)One visitor over 18 years of age is allowed at our Hospice Touch / Life Choices Palliative Care facilities (601 Straw Street in Tomah)

 For continued safety measures, no visitors are allowed at Tomah Health for outpatient visits including our Specialty Clinic, Rehabilitation Services (Physical Therapy, Occupational Therapy, Speech Therapy) and Imaging Services.